What measurement means for total knee replacement surgery

 The statewide average change in score for patients who had total knee replacement surgery of all reporting medical groups is 16.2 points.
 This means that on a scale of 0 to 48 points, the average change in function after surgery was 16.2 points.

 Reportable medical groups ranged between an average change of 11.5 and 18.9 points.
 A higher change in score is a sign of greater improvements in a patient’s pain, function and mobility after total knee replacement surgery.

 It’s important to know that small differences in scores don’t necessarily reflect the quality of care you’ll receive with a specific medical group.
 It is more important to note large differences between providers, and speak with your doctor if you have questions or concerns.

 Don’t see your medical group listed?
 While some of the medical groups in Minnesota that provided data for this measure didn’t have enough patients to have valid, reportable results, other medical groups chose not to submit data at all.
 For consumers, this means that some important information is missing that would help you have a better understanding of the outcomes from this surgery.

 How we calculate the measure

 We measure how patients feel based on their responses to a tool called the Oxford Knee Score (OKS) assessment that asks 12 questions about knee pain, function and mobility.
 Total knee replacement patients are asked to complete the tool before surgery and after surgery.
 Based on the answers, the tool calculates a simple score that shows how severe a patient’s knee problems are.
 By comparing the score before surgery and after surgery, we are able to report the amount of change experienced by patients.

-This report is based on surgeries performed from January 1 to December 31, 2013.
+This report is based on surgeries performed between January 1 and December 31, 2017.
 This information is collected under the measure name Total Knee Replacement (primary).